by Poliklinika Malić · Zagreb, Croatia

 Important: The endoscopic approach isn't for everyone.
 Patients with significant excess skin on the neck and lower third of the face typically require the classic open Deep Plane approach.
 Proper assessment is crucial for optimal results — which is exactly why we insist on a detailed consultation before every procedure.

-From the first conversation to full recovery — every step individualised and guided with care.
+From the first conversation to the final result — every step guided with care, and you know exactly what to expect at every point.

 Consultation